sapsaldog/Nuke-Toucan-Plugin/README.md

 [Toucan](https://github.com/gavinbunney/Toucan) plugin for [Nuke](https://github.com/kean/Nuke) that provides a simple API for processing images.
 It supports resizing, cropping, rounded rect masking and more.

-The current version temporarily uses [Toucan fork](https://github.com/kean/Toucan) but will switch to the original repo as soon as it is updated to Swift 3.
-Make sure to check out installation instructions!

 ## Usage